 after my remark that there is no problem in setting the icons of

-CMD shortcuts when using icons from C:\Windows\System32\shell32.dll,
+CMD shortcuts when using icons from C:\Windows\System32\shell32.dll

-the poster has moved his icons DLL to C:\Windows\System32 and suddenly
+the poster has moved his icons DLL to C:\Windows\System32

 it all started working well, exactly the same as it did before in Windows 7.